10 salon interior décor and design tips for 2025

 Embrace cracks, chips, and weathering, focus on simplicity, and allow natural light to flow in.
 Use multifunctional objects and storage, keep colors muted, and ensure spaces are clutter-free and organized.
 Incorporate handcrafted objects for a touch of authenticity and warmth.
 Don’t be afraid of irregularities or variations in shape and texture.
 These are typical characteristics of the Wabi Sabi style.

 Breaking gender stereotypes and embracing inclusivity are two driving forces of the beauty industry today.
-So, the best hair salon décor idea to would be to create gender-neutral spaces.
+So, the best hair salon décor idea would be to create gender-neutral spaces.

 This is essentially avoiding typical “masculine” and “feminine” color schemes.
 Instead, choose an earthy palette that could include browns, greens, oranges, reds, and purples.
 You don’t necessarily need to stick to a neutral color palette of whites, grays, creams, and beiges, but these work well in creating inclusive spaces.
 Choose abstract prints, stripes, or polka dots over florals to maintain neutrality.

 Focus on constructing a welcoming space for individuals of all identities with a visual balance of colors, patterns, fabrics, and furniture.
-Also think along the lines of open floor plans, unisex restrooms, and inclusive symbols.
+Also, think along the lines of open floor plans, unisex restrooms, and inclusive symbols.
 Put more thought into the products you use and the services you offer.
 It’s important to train your staff to ensure your salon celebrates diversity and is respectful to guests with different identities.

 Lighting plays a vital role in how guests experience your salon.
 Lighting does wonders to highlight the dimensions and subtleties of hair color and makeup, and can.
 By contrast, poor lighting takes away from the excitement of the “big reveal,” and a potential “wow!” moment.
 It's also worth considering that hair and makeup that look great in a dimly lit salon could look very different when the guest steps outside.